micromark/micromark-extension-mdxjs-esm/readme.md

 Otherwise, like normal in markdown, we exit and it’ll end up as a paragraph.
 We continue parsing until we find a line ending followed by a blank line.
 At that point, we parse with acorn: it if parses, we found our block.
-Otherwise, if parsing failed at the last character, it’s a blank line in the
-code: we continue on until the next blank line and try again.
+Otherwise, if parsing failed at the last character, we assume it’s a blank line in code: we continue on until the next blank line and try again.
 Otherwise, the acorn error is thrown.

 ```js